Michigan Tech Board of Trustees Approves Budget and Tuition for 2010-2011

 April 30, 2010—

-The Michigan Technological University Board of Control today approved an operating budget of nearly $159 million for fiscal year 2011, which begins July 1, 2010, a 2.8 percent increase over this year’s operating budget.
+The Michigan Technological University Board of Trustees today approved an operating budget of nearly $159 million for fiscal year 2011, which begins July 1, 2010, a 2.8 percent increase over this year’s operating budget.

 The budget includes the following increases in tuition and mandatory fees: